AngelaCorvino/SimulationOncoray/README.md

 # SimulationOncoray

-This repositpry contains simulations for the ONCORAy protob beamline.
-The simulations are written for TOPAS while the cose udes to analize them is written in Python.
+This repositpry contains simulations for the ONCORAy proton beamline.
+The simulations are written for TOPAS while the code used to analize simulated data is written in Python.